Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/WeeklyAdvancement.md

 __Goal -Working on OSCP lab–__

 For this week I started working from the OSCP lab material.
 Getting used to how to go through the lab and how to proceed.
 I scanned parts of the lab and tried to find interesting or potentially vulnerable machines.
 While I did not start any machine in particular I did learn how to go through the different machines of the lab and how it was structured.
 This understanding helped me in bettering myself and my skill set.

-In addition to that I wrote one Write-Up from the  HTB machines that went through.
+In addition to that I wrote one Write-Up from the HTB machines that I went through.

 __Achieved__
 I started working in the OSCP lab and I